 The school depends on the grants and resources provided by the Department of Education and Skills (DES) and it operates within the regulations laid down by DES.

 The school curriculum followed is the Revised Curriculum for Primary Schools (1999) and the Primary Language Curriculum (2015) produced by the National Council for Curriculum & Assessment (NCCA) in conjunction with DES.
 This is subject to amendments by DES in accordance with Sections 9 and 30 of the Education Act, 1998.

 The school supports the principles of:

-Children enrolled in Scoil Mhuire are required to co-operate with and support the school’s policies including policies on Code of Behaviour, Curriculum, Organisation and Management.
+Children enrolled in Scoil Mhuire are required to co-operate with and support the school’s policies including policies on Code of Behaviour, Anti-Bullying, Curriculum, Organisation and Management.
 The Board of Management places responsibility with Parents/Guardians for ensuring that their child/children co-operate with said policies in an age-appropriate way.

 Prior to coming to a decision on enrolment numbers, the Board reserves the right to determine the maximum number of children in each class bearing in mind:

 Applications for Junior Infants received by the last Friday in February prior to the proposed year of entry will be rank ordered according to the child’s date of birth.
 In all instances, older children will take precedence over younger children in the allocation of Junior Infant school places.

 Children currently enrolled in one of our special classes for children with Autism/Autism Spectrum Disorder (Rainbow Unit) will be given priority over external applications if transferring to a mainstream class.